 DLIA is extremely lucky to have so many fantastic interns spending time with us in the Smokies.
-The Mary Raoul Fitzpatrick Photography and Natural Science Internship, sponsored by our wonderful volunteer, Board member, ATBI photographer Kevin Fitzpatrick has attracted students from all over the country.
+The Mary Raoul Fitzpatrick Photography and Natural Science Internship, sponsored by our wonderful volunteer, former DLIA Board member, and ATBI photographer Kevin Fitzpatrick, has attracted students from all over the country.

 Intern housing is usually available in a Park-owned cabin a mile south of Gatlinburg, TN.
 However, since this housing is popular and of limited capacity, it may be prudent to have alternative options investigated in the many housing developments outside of, but close to the Park.
 This, along with a small living stipend, varies from year to year.